Myles Straw Player Props: Guardians vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 11.4 K/9 to lead MLB.
+- The 10.7 strikeouts per nine innings compiled by the Yankees pitching staff leads MLB.

-- The Yankees have a 2.81 team ERA that ranks fourth across all league pitching staffs.
+- The Yankees have a 2.76 team ERA that ranks fourth among all MLB pitching staffs.

-- The Yankees will look to German (0-1) in his second start this season.

-- His last appearance was out of the bullpen on Sunday when the righty tossed 2/3 innings against the Baltimore Orioles while giving up hits.
+- His last time out was in relief on Monday when the righty threw 2/3 innings against the Cleveland Guardians while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.